Bello New York hospital shooter abandoned last job – Dr Omotosho - Nigeria Today

 Omotosho, who has been elected the Community Board Chair for Bronx 5 for 10 years, just got re-elected during the City Council election on June 21.

 “I’ve held that position now for 10 years.
-I’ve been re-elected every year; this is the eleventh year,” the Nigerian-born medical doctor told Newsmen.
+I’ve been re-elected every year; this is the eleventh year,” the Nigerian-born medical doctor said.

 According to him, when the incident involving Bello occurred, he responded as the Committee Board Chair, as it was part of the process expected of him as the representative of the people.